Luke 16:19-31 Reflection: The Rich Man and Lazarus

 Reflection: Share now or never

 When our temporary stay on this planet ends, we go to the other world where life does not end.
 From the story, the rich man went to hell where he was tormented day in and day out while Lazarus was sent to heaven where he was comforted at the bosom of Abraham.
 Observe that even in hell, the rich has not changed at all.
 He wanted Lazarus to serve him without any remorse on his part.
-On a positive note, he is concerned about his family he left behind.
+On a positive note, he is concerned about the family he left behind.
 He wanted them to be warned of hell.

 There are several lessons that we can learn from the gospel reading above.

 1. There are two kinds of sin: the sin of commission and the sin of omission.
-The rich man was not a criminal but he failed to do something with moral implication that is, sharing his treasure and treating others with compassion.
+The rich man was not a criminal but he failed to do something with moral implication, that is, sharing his treasure and treating others with compassion.

-3. There is hope for those who suffer or neglected today.
+3. There is hope for those who suffer or are neglected today.
 God looks at them with merciful eyes.
 Their suffering is temporary.
 They will be comforted in heaven for all eternity.

 4. Don’t wait for someone to rise from the dead to testify that indeed there is life after death.
 Just do good because it is the right thing.
 Let us not exchange our pleasure today for eternal torment.